qrtl/hls-custom/stock_report_deliveryslip_adj/README.rst

 |badge1| |badge2| |badge3|

-This module adds an invoice report in desired layout.
+This module adjusts the layout of the delivery Slip.

 **Table of contents**